pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ---

 ## learn learned (d)(reg)
+* I have learned a few new words.
 * Have you learned anything today?
 * What have you learned this week?
 * We were learning about X.